sp-suresh/nodetailf/README.md

 2. `cd ./nodetailf`
 3. `npm install`
 4. `node server.js <file-path>`
-5. Monitor the tailed file at - http://127.0.0.1:9211 in any browser.
+5. Monitor the tailed file at - http://127.0.0.1:port in any browser.

 ## Utilities
-You can run `cd nodetailf & node writer.js <file-path>` to append random data at specific interval in case you want to avoid file writes manually.
+You can run `cd nodetailf & node writer.js <file-path>` to append random data at specific interval in case you want to avoid adding new text lines in file manually.